Edward Bayntun: Career at court

 When Henry VIII married Jane Seymour on 30 June 1536, Edward was in attendance and served as Master of the Queen's Horses.
 Sir Edward and his wife, Dame Isabel, were also present for the christening of the future Edward VI on 15 October.
 Queen Jane died on the 24th, and Dame Isabel was one of the twenty-nine women who walked in succession to mark each year of her life.
-For a short time afterward, Sir Edward and Dame Isabel served as guardians to Mary and Elizabeth I of England though the exact amount of time is not known.
+For a short time afterward, Sir Edward and Dame Isabel served as guardians to Mary and Elizabeth I, though the exact amount of time is not known.
 They played an important role in all three of the royal children's households.

-Sir Edward was reinstated to his post as vice-chamberlain when he was named to serve the next royal consort in time for the arrival of the suite of Anne of Cleves, Henry VIII's next wife.
+Baynton was reinstated to his post as vice-chamberlain when he was named to serve the next royal consort in time for the arrival of the suite of Anne of Cleves, Henry VIII's next wife.
 Anne's household was ready and waiting for her upon her arrival at Greenwich.
-Sir Edward continued to serve in this office to Queen Catherine Howard, who was the half-sister to his own wife, Dame Isabel.
-Through her close blood tie to Catherine, Dame Isabel became one of Catherine Howard's Ladies of the Privy Chamber upon her marriage to Henry VIII.
-When Queen Catherine was banished from court in 1541, Isabel was one of the four ladies-in-waiting she was allowed to take with her.
-An inventory made of the Queen's jewels following her arrest noted that as queen, Catherine had given a "girdle of gold" to the Lady Bayntun.
+Sir Edward continued to serve in this office to Queen Katherine Howard, who was the half-sister to his own wife, Dame Isabel.
+Through her close blood tie to Katherine, Dame Isabel became one of Katherine Howard's Ladies of the Privy Chamber upon her marriage to Henry VIII.

+After the execution of Thomas Cromwell, Baynton was given some of his clothes.
+When Queen Katherine was banished from court in 1541, Isabel was one of the four ladies-in-waiting she was allowed to take with her.
+An inventory made of the queen's jewels following her arrest noted that as queen, Katherine had given a "girdle of gold" to the Lady Bayntun.

-Sir Edward and Dame Isabel were present upon the marriage of Queen Catherine Parr to Henry VIII, and Edward was again vice-chamberlain to the new Queen.
+Sir Edward and Dame Isabel were present upon the marriage of Queen Katherine Parr to Henry VIII, and Edward was again vice-chamberlain to the new queen.

 War with France and death

 While Sir Edward was vice-chamberlain to the Queen and a courtier, he was also a soldier and served his King during war.
 He was listed with the English army in Flanders on 7 July 1543, in charge of ten horsemen and 100 footsoldiers.
 During the second siege the following year, Sir Edward was present with ninety-four horsemen.
-In October 1544, Sir Edward was in charge of the transportation of the King's army with Sir George Carew and a Mr Harper.
+In October 1544, he was in charge of the transportation of the King's army, with Sir George Carew and a Mr. Harper.
 They reported that there were 700 ill soldiers who needed transport.

 Sir Edward is reported to have died on 27 November 1544 from wounds he may have sustained in battle.
 His son Andrew was his heir, but property was also left to his younger sons Edward and Henry.
-Sir Edward wished to be buried at his parish church in Bromham, but his body never returned from France.
+Sir Edward wished to be buried at his parish church in Bromham, but his body was never returned from France.

 After Sir Edward's death, Henry VIII created a commission to inquire after revenues belonging to chantries, colleges, guilds, and fraternities, and the yearly amount of £6 – 2s – 4d was granted to Dame Isabel as widow of Sir Edward.